Connect Physics is a set of three workshops for Key Stage 3 science students which answer the questions:

 The workshops are suitable for students of all science abilities.
-The workshops encourage students to think of the bigger picture through connecting different ideas, such as topics from KS3 science, the latest physics research or their everyday lives, through physics, find out about careers that are possible through studying physics and get a chance to develop their skills using the scientific method and peer-review process through an open-ended problem with no presented final solution.
+The workshops encourage students to think of the bigger picture through connecting different ideas, such as topics from KS3 science, the latest physics research or their everyday lives.
+They are able to find out about careers that are available after studying physics and they are given a chance to develop their skills using the scientific method and the peer-review process by tackling an open-ended problem with no given solution.

-Details on each of the workshops can be found in our Teacher’s Guide.
+Details on each of the workshops can be found in our Connect Physics Teacher’s Guide.

 Why three workshops?

 For many years SEPnet has been delivering one-off workshops with many schools.
 Sadly these workshops had very little long-term impact with students, especially those that hadn’t already identified science as a pathway to their future career.
 Instead SEPnet is now focusing on fewer schools, instead having a greater number of interactions with the students from those schools.
 Once a term allows us to still be that exciting external visitor, but often enough that students should remember the workshops and be able to link the three.